Noah Beery: Personal life

 Beery married actress Marguerite Walker Lindsey in 1910.
 Their first child died in infancy.
 Their second child, actor Noah Lindsey Beery (stage name Noah Beery Jr.), was born in 1913 and was seriously ill in early childhood, prompting a brief move to Florida on the advice of doctors.

 Death

-Beery died on April 1, 1946, aged 64, after suffering a heart attack at the Beverly Hills home of his brother Wallace Beery.
-It was Wallace's birthday and, in addition to celebrating the event, the brothers were rehearsing a radio drama they were scheduled to perform later in the evening.
+Beery died on April 1, 1946, aged 64, after suffering a heart attack at the home of his brother Wallace Beery in Beverly Hills.
+It was Wallace's birthday, and in addition to celebrating the event, the brothers were rehearsing a radio drama they were scheduled to perform later in the evening.

 He was buried at Forest Lawn Memorial Park, Hollywood Hills in Los Angeles.